openthread/ot-ns/cli/README.md

 * `cslacc` -  802.15.4 Coordinated Sampled Listening (CSL) accuracy in ppm, range 0-255.
 * `cslunc` - 802.15.4 CSL uncertainty in units of 10 microsec, range 0-255.

-Note: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.
+NOTE: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.

 ```bash
 > rfsim 1